The Complete Guide to Niue

 Flying to Niue

 Direct flights between Auckland, New Zealand and Niue happen on a limited weekly schedule, with Auckland Airport having hundreds of connecting flights.
-The flight between Auckland and Niue takes approximately 210 minutes (3h30mins).
-An important thing to note is that New Zealand and Niue have a 24 hours time difference, so when you depart Auckland on a Tuesday morning, you arrive in Niue on a Monday afternoon, for example.
+The flight between Auckland and Niue takes approximately 210 minutes (3 hrs 30 mins).
+An important thing to note is that New Zealand and Niue have a 24-hour time difference, so when you depart Auckland on a Tuesday morning, you arrive in Niue on a Monday afternoon, for example.

 Flights arrive at Niue at Hanan International Airport, approximately a five-minute drive from Alofi.
 Find out more about the airport in Which Airport to Fly to in Niue.
 Note that the departure process for Hanan Airport is a little unusual in that you can’t go through airport security until at least an hour after you have checked in.
 See Leaving Niue: The Niue Airport Departure Process for more details.